General Charles Nicolas d'Anthouard de Vraincourt

 Arc de Triomphe: DANTHOUARD on the south pillar

-After returning to France, d'Anthouard de Vraincourt was named chef de brigade of the 1st Horse Artillery.
-In 1804 he was assigned to the Army of Italy and named commander of the artillery school of Plaisance.
-The next year d'Anthouard received a promotion to général de brigade and he became the lead aide-de-camp to Napoleon's stepson, Prince Eugene, the Viceroy of Italy.
+After returning to France, d'Anthouard de Vraincourt was named commander of the 1st Horse Artillery.
+In 1804 he was assigned to the Army of Italy and named commander of the artillery school of Piacenza.
+The next year d'Anthouard received a promotion to général de brigade and he became the premier aide-de-camp to Napoleon's stepson, Prince Eugene, the Viceroy of Italy.
 In 1806 he served in Dalmatia, and then in 1807 he was sent to the Grande Armée to take part in the Siege of Danzig .
 After that successful siege, d'Anthouard took part in the siege of Graudentz before returning to Italy.

-D'Anthouard was finally able to return to service in May of 1813 when he took command of the artillery of the Corps of Observation of the Adige.
+For the campaign against Russia of 1812, d'Anthouard continued to serve with Prince Eugene, this time taking command of the artillery of Eugene's IV Corps.
+Together they served at Ostrowno, Smolensk , and Borodino before taking part in the retreat.
+During the retreat he was wounded in November in the right thigh by a ball.
+After surviving the retreat, due to his wounds d'Anthouard did not immediately serve in 1813.
+He was finally able to return to service in May of 1813 when he took command of the artillery of the Corps of Observation of the Adige.
 He then temporarily commanded the Illyrian provinces before taking command of the left wing of the Army of Italy.
 Recognized as a Commander of the Iron Crown, d'Anthouard continued to serve in Italy, attempting to recruit more soldiers to the army.
-In 1814 he served as governor of Parma and Plaisance until Napoleon's abdication and afterwards he returned to France.
+In 1814 he served as governor of Parma and Piacenza until Napoleon's abdication and afterwards he returned to France.

 The restored Bourbons named d'Anthouard de Vraincourt a Knight of Saint Louis and inspector general of artillery.
 Nevertheless, when Napoleon resumed power in 1815 for the Hundred Days, d'Anthouard supported him and served as inspector general of artillery of the eastern frontier of France.
-He continued to have an active career in later years.
+He continued to have an active military career in later years and he served as a deputy of Meuse from 1822 to 1824.

 © Nathan D. Jensen